-Today Workforce Safety & Insurance (WSI) remains an exclusive, employer financed, no-fault insurance state fund covering workplace injuries, illnesses, and death.
-In North Dakota, WSI is the sole provider and administrator of the workers’ compensation system.
-North Dakota is one of four “exclusive” state funds in the country (the other three are Ohio, Washington, and Wyoming).
-This means that all employers must purchase workers’ compensation insurance from WSI rather than from private insurance companies.
-In the other 46 states and the District of Columbia, employers have the option to either buy workers’ compensation insurance from private insurance companies and competitive state funds or to self-insure.
+Today, Workforce Safety & Insurance (WSI) remains an exclusive, employer financed, no-fault insurance state fund covering workplace injuries, illnesses, and death.
+WSI is the sole provider and administrator of the workers’ compensation system in North Dakota.
+North Dakota is one of four exclusive state funds in the country (the other three are Ohio, Washington, and Wyoming).
+This means that all employers, must purchase workers’ compensation insurance from the state fund, rather than from private insurance companies.
+In the other 46 states and the District of Columbia, employers have options to buy workers’ compensation insurance from private insurance companies, competitive state funds, or to self-insure.